lookback/meteor-logger/README.md

 ## Version history

+- `1.1.1` - Important fix for all loggers not being called.
 - `1.1.0` - Locally, output tags in front of message for easy scanning.
 - `1.0.0` - Initial publish.